Sjoerd-de-Witte/vb/README.md

 ### *Evaluation*
 With our research I think we have layed a good basis for a better and more effecient model.
 I think if someone would pick up this project, there could be a few interesting pick-up points to start:

+The first point where there could be made a lot of inprovement is the prediction system.
+Right now our system consisted of a simple machine learning decisiontree, which does the job but is not really effecient enough.
+I would recommend researching somewhere in the range of neural networks.
+I think you could come a far end with using embeddings, which also are used to make recommendation systems for movies.

+The second biggest point of improvement would be to make more restictions to the now used Linear Programming model.
+Right now the model give a diet schedule with more variety in lunches and dishes.
+It would be a great idea if there would be some research on the different kinds of kitchens around the world and also make it variate in that way.
+Since now we have a chance of having 7 kinds of pasta every week which makes sure that you will not eat the same dish every night, but not that you variate between different kitchens.

+### *Conclusions